Menzel Bourguiba: History

 In 1897, the French government took the decision to build an arsenal on a strategic site between lakes Ichkeul and Bizerte.
-As the North African Real Estate Company owned a large part of the land nearby, it began to draw up plans for the town to which the company's largest shareholder, Joseph Décoret, wished to give his name.
+As the North African Real Estate Company owned a large part of the land nearby, it began to draw up plans for the town, to which the company's largest shareholder, Joseph Décoret, wished to give his name.

 His untimely death, even before the town was erected as a municipality, allowed the general resident to impose the name Ferryville in honour of the French minister Jules Ferry, the inspirer of the French protectorate of Tunisia.

 During the Second World War, the city was relatively spared, unlike the nearby town of Bizerte, 77% of whose European quarter was destroyed by American bombing in late 1942 and early 1943.
 However, from August 1944 to March 1945, the city suffered a plague epidemic from Morocco and then Algeria, which was contained by the French naval medical services.
 The official toll of the epidemic was 37 hospitalized patients, ten of whom died.
 The cases were distributed among the population as follows: 25 Europeans and 12 Tunisians of Tunisian origin.
 The victims occupy a wide variety of positions in society: 18 are foreigners in the navy (eight deaths) and eight work in the arsenal (two deaths), including two naval executives.

 In 1952, the city was the scene of clashes marking the uprising of Tunisia for its accession to independence.
-Thus, on 17 January, one day before the arrest of Habib Bourguiba and the holding of the clandestine Neo-Destour congress proclaiming armed struggle, demonstrations broke out and were harshly repressed: the toll was three dead and around fifty wounded.
+Thus, on 17 January, one day before the arrest of Habib Bourguiba and the holding of the clandestine Neo-Destour congress proclaiming armed struggle, demonstrations broke out and were harshly repressed, with three dead and around fifty wounded.
 A local odonym, "Avenue du 17-Janvier 1952", recalls this event.

-The name of the town, which means "house of Bourguiba" in Arabic, was given to it in 1956 by Bourguiba himself, who had just gained independence from Tunisia and the following year became the first President of the Republic.
-By giving this name to Ferryville, he thus underlines the return of the country's sovereignty.
+The name of the town, which means "house of Bourguiba" in Arabic, was given to it in 1956 by Bourguiba himself, who had just gained independence for Tunisia and the following year became the first President of the Republic.
+By giving this name to Ferryville, he thus underlined the return of the country's sovereignty.

 However, the Sidi-Abdallah arsenal was not evacuated by the French navy until 1 July 1962.
 Nowadays, the arsenal has become a shipyard for the repair and maintenance of merchant ships.
 It also contains small manufacturing industries.